bradjacobs/excel-to-csv/README.md

 </details>

 ## FinalThoughts
-I don't actively maintain this project, and make occasional tweaks just for fun.
+I don't actively work on this project much and only make occasional tweaks just for fun.

 This project was originally created in a day, so I'm sure there are specific cases I've missed.  :-)